 “The best thing about being on the road is leaving your troubles behind.”

 I can remember the first time I drove a car alone after getting my driver’s license.
-It was a silver Ford Escort ZX-2 that my mom was adamant was not mine, though I could sometimes, maybe use it.
-Driving was a privilege, not a right!
+It was a silver Ford Escort ZX-2 that my mom was adamant was not mine, though I could sometimes, maybe, use it.
+Driving was a privilege–not a right.
 I can still smell the cow manure from the farms near my house and feel the wind in my hair and the wind tears in my eyes.
-It was an absolute Joy Ride.
 The way my old familiar neighborhood passed by as I drove was as if I were seeing it with new eyes.
-I felt like I had been waiting my whole life for that first Joy Ride.
+I felt like I had been waiting my whole life for that first joy ride.

 I still get that feeling when I’m driving.
 Pure unadulterated freedom.
 Maybe not in the rush hour commute to work on a Monday morning or when I’m circling a trendy neighborhood for 30 minutes desperately seeking a parking spot while I have to pee, but the feeling never really leaves me.